GoUpNumber/gun.fun/src/bet/propose.md

 For technical reasons in the future change outputs for the proposer may be removed so you should get used to doing this now!

 ## Options

+### `-v, --value <value>`

+The value you want to risk on the bet.
+If you don't provide it you'll be prompted for it.
+Can be `all` to go "all in" with the coins in your wallet, otherwise an amount and denomination like `0.01BTC` or `10000sat`.

 ### `-t, --tags <tags>...`